 Cellular (mobile) phones have become a part of American culture.
 Although cellular phones provide unprecedented convenience, use of these phones while driving is a growing traffic safety concern.
-To date, four states (New York, New Jersey, Connecticut, and the Distract of Columbia) have banned drivers from using cellular phone behind the wheel.
-In August 2005, Colorado banned teen drivers from using cellular phone while driving.
+To date, four states (New York, New Jersey, Connecticut, and the Distract of Columbia) have banned drivers from using cellular phones behind the wheel.
+In August 2005, Colorado banned teen drivers from using cellular phones while driving, while in 2006, Minnesota enacted a law that prohibits those with a provisional license or a learner's permit (under the age of 18) from talking on a cellular phone while driving.
 Indeed, use of a cellular phone can distract a person from the primary task of driving.

-Evidence obtained from simulated driving (e.g., Alm & Nilsson, 1995; de Waard, Brookhuis, & Hernández-Gress, 2001; McKnight & McKnight, 1993; Serafin, Wen, Paelke, & Green, 1993; Strayer & Johnston, 2001) and on-the-road driving (e.g., Brookhuis, deVries, & de Waard, 1991; Tijerina et al, 1995a,b) has shown that use of a cellular phone can lead to decrements in tasks required for safe driving.
-There is general agreement in the literature that the most distracting activities involving cellular phone use are dialing and receiving phone calls (see e.g., Alm & Nilsson, 2001; Brookhuis, de Vries, & de Waard, 1991; Green, 2000; Tijerina et al., 2000; Zwahlen, Adams, & Schwartz, 1988).
-In addition, use of handheld phones tend to be associated with greater decrements in driving performance than hands-free phones, but the conversations tend to be equally distracting, especially when the information content is high (see e.g., McKnight & McKnight, 1993; Patten, Kircher, Östlund, & Nilsson, 2004; Strayer & Johnston, 2001).
+Evidence obtained from simulated driving (e.g., Alm & Nilsson, 1995; de Waard, Brookhuis, & Hernández-Gress, 2001; McKnight & McKnight, 1993; Serafin, Wen, Paelke, & Green, 1993; Strayer & Johnston, 2001) and on-the-road driving (e.g., Brookhuis, deVries, & de Waard, 1991; Tijerina, Kiger, Rockwell, & Tornow, 1995a,b) has shown that use of a cellular phone can lead to decrements in tasks required for safe driving.
+There is general agreement in the literature that the most distracting activities involving cellular phone use are dialing and receiving phone calls (see e.g., Alm & Nilsson, 2001; Brookhuis, de Vries, & de Waard, 1991; Green, 2000; Tijerina, Johnston, Parmer, Winterbottom, & Goodman, 2000; Zwahlen, Adams, & Schwartz, 1988).
+In addition, use of hand-held phones tend to be associated with greater decrements in driving performance than hands-free phones, but the conversations tend to be equally distracting, especially when the information content is high (see e.g., McKnight & McKnight, 1993; Patten, Kircher, Östlund, & Nilsson, 2004; Strayer & Johnston, 2001).

 Evidence is also mounting, although still far from conclusive, that the use of cellular phones increases crash risk.
 In their analysis of the Crashworthiness Data System (CDS) data, Stutts, Reinfurt, and Rodgman (2001) found that cellular phone use or dialing was implicated in about 1.5 percent of distraction-related crashes.
-One would expect this percentage to increase as the predicted use of cellular phones increases.
+One would expect this percentage to increase as the use of cellular phones increases.
 More recent work in Virginia has found that about 5 percent of distraction-related crashes involve cellular phones (Glaze & Ellis, 2003).
-Utilizing self-reported data on cell phone crash involvement, Royal (2003) estimates that there are 292,000 drivers in the US who report cell-phone involvement in a crash in the past 5 years.
+Utilizing self-reported data on cell phone crash involvement, Royal (2003) estimates that there were 292,000 drivers in the US who reported cell-phone involvement in a crash in the past 5 years.
 Results from epidemiological studies in which cellular phone use has been linked with crash records, are beginning to support the hypothesis that use of a cellular phone while driving increases crash risk (Koushki, Ali, & Al-Saleh, 1999; Redelmeier & Tibshirani, 1997; Sagberg, 2001; Violanti & Marshall, 1996).